SmartDude04/band-piano/web/conductor/login.md

 4. First, a database record with the cookie triplet will be located
 5. The username will be checked against the hash stored, and the session token will be verified to match
 6. If successful, a new cookie and database record will **replace** the existing one, with the same series identifier and username but *different* session token

+## Sessions

+Sessions will be used while the browser is open to minimize the load on the database

+1. When a website is accessed, it will first check if a session is active
+2. If so, you don't need to check for a cookie
+3. If you need to check for a cookie, set a session at the end